neomaxzero/blog/src/posts/001-et-has-a-start.md

 ---
-title: 'everything has a start'
+title: 'Everything has a start'
 date: '2018-09-01'
 topic: 'Hi!'
 ---

-# Everything has a start

 This is my first blog post.
 The first "iteration".
 I constraint myself to build a blog in less than 2 hours, now It's 93 min and I need to publish